Memoir

 — Jack Kerouac

 When I was in my early twenties, I lived out of a hotel near the old NATO base in Bagnoli, Naples.
-I was there because I nearly severed my femoral artery during my deployment to the Red Sea for Operation Desert Shield/Storm, and after inpatient treatment, there was no room in the barracks for me to stay during outpatient treatment.
-I lived among Neapolitans as if I were one of them, with ease, because in coming away from my near-death experience, I was no longer self-conscious about saying the right or wrong thing; I shouldn't have been there to begin with.
-It was a miracle that I was alive.
+I was there because I had nearly severed my femoral artery during a deployment to the Middle East, and after inpatient treatment, there was no room in the barracks for me during outpatient treatment.
+I'd been warned that living off base would be dangerous because of how Neapolitans treated those stationed there.

 Homo sum, humani a me nihil alienum puto.